ddeutils/ddedocs/docs/tools/index.md

 how well you manage your data pipelines and data infrastructure, versus how well you build analytics and AI products on top of your infrastructure.

+This tools topic, I will focus with above contents:

+- Setting Connections
+- Implement its Features
+- Tuning & Optimization

 ---

 ## :octicons-stack-24: Tools Stacks

+The tools stacks choice for each Data Architecture that fit with cost and easy to implement for small to large scale.

 <div class="grid cards" markdown>

--   - Dagster or mage.ai for orchestration (TBD)
+-   - Dagster or Mage.ai for orchestration (TBD)
     - Polars for lightning fast ETL workloads
     - Delta Lake as the storage layer
     - DuckDB as the analytical SQL interface